• Skip to main content

 You can also use herb-infused carrier oil like arnica, calendula, plantain, and St. John's wort to give this calamine lotion stick some extra oomph and healing qualities.
 Highly recommended.
 If you happen to have jewelweed on hand, definitely use that!

-DIY Hiker's Calamine Lotion Stick Recipe
+Hiker's Calamine Lotion Stick

 Loving preparation - Hiker's Calamine Lotion Stick Recipe